gg582/baram/README.md

 # Baram: An Intelligent, Power-Aware CPU Governor for Laptops

 **Baram**is a custom CPU frequency governor built for laptops, designed to balance **performance and battery life** more intelligently than traditional load-based governors.
-Instead of reacting only to raw CPU utilization, Baram runs a **lightweight 1D convolutional neural network (CNN)** entirely inside the kernel.
-The network ingests a short history of normalized load samples and outputs a signed adjustment that nudges the requested frequency toward what the model predicts the workload will need.
+Instead of reacting only to raw CPU utilization, Baram runs a **lightweight 1D convolutional neural network (CNN) and a Long Short-Term Memory (LSTM) network** entirely inside the kernel.
+The CNN ingests a short history of normalized load samples and outputs a signed adjustment that nudges the requested frequency toward what the model predicts the workload will need.
+The LSTM network is used for real-time training to adapt to changing workload patterns.

 ### This is rt-train(Real-time Train) branch